Large Language Model for Qualitative Research -- A Systematic Mapping Study: Conclusion

 This study provides an overview of the field, addressing various dimensions such as contexts, LLM models, data sources, techniques and methodologies, metrics, limitations, and opportunities.
 The applications span areas like healthcare, education, culture, and technology, with objectives ranging from automating qualitative analysis to comparing results with traditional methods.
 Several models were utilized, with a predominance of adjustments made to LLMs to enhance outcomes.
 The effectiveness of LLMs was mostly evaluated as equivalent to traditional methods, though some limitations were identified, such as the dependence on prompts and the risk of biases.

 As future work, we plan to develop a method using LLMs to automate the qualitative analysis process, particularly focusing on the coding stages, by exploring new architectures applied in different tools.
 For this new method, we also aim to incorporate improvements in prompt engineering techniques to achieve greater accuracy and robustness.
+The integration of LLMs into structured qualitative analysis workflows also presents an interesting direction for future research, as it may enhance coder agreement and decision-making in collaborative settings.

 With continued advancements in this field, it is expected that LLMs may, in the future, play an even more significant role in qualitative analysis, becoming an indispensable tool for researchers dealing with large volumes of textual data.